q2ebanking/pytest-factory/README.md

 -

 ## contributing
-please look at the unit tests to get an idea of what needs to be done! or if you think there needs to be a feature, add unit tests! how do you unit test a test framework? by writing a test using the feature as if it exists, updating the fake app.py to exhibit the behavior your want to the new feature to test, then running pytest. write code wherever it throws errors.
+please look at the unit tests (either failing or missing cases) to get an idea of what needs to be done! or if you think there needs to be a feature, add unit tests! how do you unit test a test framework? by writing a test using the feature as if it exists, updating the fake app.py to exhibit the behavior your want to the new feature to test, then running pytest. write code wherever it throws errors.

 there are also TODOs scattered throughout the code where additional work could yield a new feature.